kerolosragaie/Room-DB-App/README.md

 # Room-DB-App
-An android app, uses room db to read and write list of users locally
+An android app developed with Kotlin, uses Room database to read and write list of users locally

 ![](Images/Task6_21-9.gif)